frootlab/frootlab.github.io/_posts/2019-04-30-a-review-on-deep-learning.md

 ## What will come next?

-> "Now what belongs together will grow together" — Willy Brandt
+> Now what belongs together will grow together
+>
+> Willy Brandt

 The zoo of deep models grows exponentially!
 Currently we find ourselves surrounded by many promising approaches, but there is a reason why the two